RickCastle2018/wallets-manager/README.md

 # wallets-manager

 `v0.6b` currently.
 No NFTs for now.
-Super-exchange and q-manager being implemented.
+Super-exchange and transaction-manager being implemented.

 Start the service:

-**before doing steps listed below in production env:** you MUST run `/service/test/test.js`.
-Check it's output carefully, ask maintainer if you got non-obvious errors.
-But you should leave deployment to me or our future CI/CD pipeline!
+Before doing steps listed below you must run `tests/test.js`, but if it's possible leave deployment to me or our future CI/CD pipeline, please.

 1. Install Docker, enable it in systemctl,
 2. `git pull` this repository,